Nsi20/machine-learning/README.md

 # Restaurant Rating Prediction
 Objective: Build a machine learning model to predict the aggregate rating of a restaurant based on other features.

 ## Project Overview

 This project aims to build a machine-learning model that predicts the aggregate rating of a restaurant based on various features such as cuisine, location, price range, and online delivery options.
 The project uses a dataset of restaurant information and employs regression algorithms to train and evaluate the model's performance.

 ## Dataset

 The dataset used for this project contains information about restaurants, including their name, location, cuisine, price range, customer ratings, and other relevant features.
-You can find the dataset in the file named `Dataset (1).csv`.
-Make sure to include this file in your project directory.
+You can find the dataset in the file named `Dataset (1).csv` provided by cognifyz.

 ## Methodology